About the Curriculum

 Webinar: This webinar features a tour of the curriculum and a presentation by a pilot site coordinator on her state’s experience using it.
 To learn more, click here.

 If you are responsible for arranging the use of the curriculum, this resource will help you customize the material for your jurisdiction’s needs, including identifying a facilitator, gathering participants, deciding on a completion date for the curriculum, and collecting data for informed group discussions.

 View the PDF of Coordinating the Delivery of the Curriculum.

 Supporting Materials for Facilitators

-If you are in charge of leading a team using the curriculum, this resource will help you prepare to work with an interdisciplinary group using the curriculum’s different components.
-Drawing on input from experienced trainers and program planners, Facilitating the Delivery of the Curriculum provides advice on preparing for and leading the use of the curriculum, including suggestions for materials and tips for creating an optimal learning environment.
+This resource will help those in charge of leading an interdisciplinary group use the curriculum’s varying components.
+Drawing on input from experienced trainers and program planners, this information provides advice on preparing for and leading the group as well as suggestions for creating an optimal learning environment.

 View the PDF of Facilitating the Delivery of the Curriculum.